This post may contain affiliate links. Please read my disclosure and privacy policy.

 Pour the batter into the prepared pan and spread it out evenly.
 Then sprinkle a few extra chocolate chips on top to make them look a little prettier.
 (This is optional.)

-Grab the edges of the parchment paper to remove the brownies from the pan.
+Grab the edges of the parchment paper to lift the brownies out of the pan.
 Then, use a sharp knife to cut them into 10 pieces.
+Enjoy the brownies slightly warm or at room temperature.

 protein brownies sliced into squares and tilted to show texture.